haziqam/if4044-data-lakehouse/README.md

 - **DuckDB**: Embedded analytical database used for alternative TPC-H data generation
 - **Snowflake**: Cloud data platform for comparison and integration scenarios
 - **Object Storage**: S3-compatible storage for data files
+- **AWS Glue**: For generating table metadata
+- and many more, detail is included in the report.

 We also tried:
 - **Apache Iceberg**: Table format providing ACID transactions and schema evolution
 - **Project Nessie**: Git-like version control for data
-- **Trino**: Distributed SQL query engine for data access However, we do not continue this architecture since we apparently Trino cannot create Iceberg table from Parquet files.
+- **Trino**: Distributed SQL query engine for data access

+However, we do not continue this architecture since we apparently Trino cannot create Iceberg table from Parquet files.
 The Iceberg x Nessie x Trino set-up is completed, though.
 You can see Trino UI and Nessie UI with these steps.
+For the complete explanation

 ## Project Structure